Brittany-Reid/QuickFixWithoutEclipse/README.md

 I have successfully been able to extract IProblems from the Eclipse Compiler for Java, which is a crucial first step.
 Unfortunately the only viable method for this is modifying the eclipse libraries.
 In the process of modifying EclipseCompilerImpl and EclipseCompiler, I have also removed some code that prevents in-memory compilation.

 If this refuses to work, maybe the code here can be useful to someone else.

-## Run instructions:

-Currently ecjExtended.jar has no changes, for some reason the overwriting classes aren't giving me a security error like they did the first time I tried this so I've just been running with them loose.
-You may have to build twice.